Performances & Concerts:

 Tiptoe Through the Tulips with Davis Folkerts on the Barton Theatre Organ

 Delight to the sounds of the Barton Theatre Organ, brought to life in a forty-five minute program of music, some of which will be played as accompaniment to a short silent film!
 Performed by Pella’s very own Dr. Davis Folkerts, an accomplished organist and Professor Emeritus from the Music Department of Central College.
-At the Pella Opera House, 10:00 am on Saturday only, $5.
+At the Pella Opera House, 4:30 pm on Thurs & Saturday, $5.

 The Reluctant Pioneer

 New this year, the Opera House’s second floor will be transformed into Maria Scholte’s living room for this unique experience.
 The Reluctant Pioneer is a must see!
 A thoroughly enjoyable one-woman live production by Beverly Graves of Pella’s “first lady,” Maria Scholte.
 Catch an exciting glimpse of this important figure from Pella’s pioneer days.
-About 40 minutes long, this performance is held at 10:30 am on Thursday only at the Pella Opera House. $9.
+About 40 minutes long, this performance is held at 10:00 am Thurs – Sat at the Pella Opera House. $5.

 Evening Grandstand “Feesthouden” Shows: